vlayer-xyz/vlayer/book/src/features/email.md

 > Keep in mind that this is a simplified version of a real MultiSig wallet, demonstrating how an email recovery function could operate.

+## Security considerations
+Email is often used for malicious actions such as phishing or spoofing.
+It is very important to mitigate these threats when dealing with email messages.
+Otherwise, bad actors could exploit this to their advantage by manipulating the content of the email and using it to prove their false claims.

+How can we be sure that the welcome email we receive from Github was actually sent by Github?
+At vlayer, we ensure that proof is only generated for emails that have been authorized by the domain owner.
+We do this by extracting a digital signature from the email headers.
+Then we can retrieve the sender's public key from the domain's DNS records and confirm the email's authenticity.

+Unfortunately, in a situation where the mail domain is under hacker control, we have no way of detecting this.
+This means that we have to trust the sender's mail servers completely.